BorbiukR/LuckyTicket/README.md

 ## Application Start
 When you double click run.bat file, the program build and starts.
-<br/>Then you have the option to play by pressing the key [P] or to exit the program by pressing [Q]
+<br/>Then you have the option to play by pressing the key [P] or to exit the program by pressing [E]